-Meshea is a long-time champion of underrepresented people.
-An attorney who served in the West Virginia House of Delegates from 2009 to 2014, she is an accomplished and sought-after motivational speaker, public and political leadership consultant and strategist.
-The Women’s Campaign Fund named her a “Game Changer” during her campaign for the U.S. House of Representatives for the West Virginia 2nd Congressional District.
-In 2017, she became the first African-American woman to be named president of the West Virginia State Bar since its 1947 founding.
-Prior to operating her own practice, she was an attorney in the Office of the Kanawha County Public Defender in Charleston, West Virginia.
-Meshea earned her bachelor's degree from Howard University in Washington, D.C., and her law degree from Southern University Law Center in Baton Rouge, Louisiana.
+Poore has been helping light the way toward equity throughout her career.
+An attorney who served in the WV House of Delegates from 2009-2014, she is an accomplished and sought-after motivational speaker, public and political leadership consultant and strategist.
+The Women’s Campaign Fund named her a “Game Changer” during her campaign for the U.S. House of Representatives for WV's 2nd Congressional District.
+She has mentored and consulted with hundreds of elected officials throughout the nation as they seek higher office.
+Poore is also an experienced educator who served as an adjunct professor at WV State University, as a faculty member in residence at the Center for American Women and Politics at Rutgers University and has teaching privileges at WVU College of Law.
+In 2017, Poore became the first African-American woman named president of the West Virginia State Bar since its 1947 founding.
+Prior to operating her own practice, she was an attorney in the Office of the Kanawha County Public Defender in Charleston, WV.
+She is an alumna of the prestigious German Marshall Memorial Fellowship, a member of the executive committee for the Commission on Access, Diversity and Excellence for the Association of Public and Land-Grant Universities and is President of the Big 12 Association of Diversity Officers in Higher Education.
+Poore earned her bachelor's degree from Howard University in Washington, D.C., and her law degree from Southern University Law Center in Baton Rouge, Louisiana.
 She also graduated from the Women's Campaign School at Yale University.